spapasykiotis/Knapsack-Problem-Solver/README.md

 - `pr5.txt`
 - `pr6.txt`

-Each file must contain **five lines**.
+Each file contains **five lines**.
-Each line should be a list of **0s and 1s**, separated by commas, representing the item selection for one instance:
+Each line is a list of **0s and 1s**, separated by commas, representing the item selection for one instance:

 - `1` means the item is **selected**.
 - `0` means the item is **not selected**.